dis-data-modeling-2020/slides/assignment2.md

 ## Excercie 0

 Form a team of 3-4 students.
 Give your team a cool name like [The Be Sharps](https://www.youtube.com/watch?v=CWbW1jtFQUo) or [The Blernsballs](https://www.youtube.com/watch?v=oQF8rQaIjUE&list=RDzfvpeVe_i1A)...
 You get the idea.
-Fill in your name into the [corresponding list](teams.csv) at GitHub.
+When your team forming process is done, join the [GitHub Classroom](https://classroom.github.com/g/amhiWzvg) for assignment 2.
+Your team can then collaborate via GitHub.

 ## Exercise 1